ShayanMandegarian/ECS150Project1/REPORT.md

 Similar to phase 5, if the ">" character is detected, the outRedirect function is called to denote the file which we will be writing to.
 Output redirection also sets a flag to let the program know that the output must be redirected to a different file.
 If the file does not exist, it will be created and if it already exists, it will be truncated and rewritten.
+To do so, the flags O_RDWR | O_CREAT | O_TRUNC are used.

 ## Phase 7

+To execute pipes, we decided to keep a count of the number of commands per line that are separated by a pipe character.
+Since the total number of arguments including the command is 16, we decided to use a struct pointer array of size 16 to store these commands.
+Once this preprocessing is done, a loop over the total number of commands is done where the pipeline function is called for every command except for the last one.

+The pipeline function then handles creating pipes.
+Pipes are created using the pipe function and the file descriptor table is updated.
+Then, dup2 is used to duplicate the stdin and stdout file descriptors into the pipe.

+Unfortunately, we were unable to complete this phase of the project.
+Leaving it half done would have broken the program and so we left some the code commented out to see what the implementation may have looked like.

 ## Phase 8
 In order to allow for background functions, we added a for loop to the start of